David Alan Carter's

 Yin And Yang

 Historically, The White Knuckle has used TMF to provide that inverse price action within the risk-parity portion of the strategy.
 Such an inverse correlation is necessary because the other components of that risk-parity equation are two leveraged equity funds (SPXL and TQQQ) that act like SPY and QQQ on steroids.
 Those two levered funds, looked at separately, have massive volatility and are subject to frightening drawdowns.
 TMF (providing 3x daily exposure to long-term U.S. Treasury Bonds) has tended to throttle the volatility in those two equity names, and reduce drawdowns during market declines.
+As a side benefit, Treasuries have tended to appreciate over time, adding to overall returns beyond their primary role as protection. |

 That is, until recently.
 Treasury bond funds have undergone a significant repricing - downward - beginning in late 2021 and extending through the first half of 2022.
 This, in response to the Federal Reserve raising interest rates to combat historic inflation.